VasilakiG/vasilakig/README.md

 - 📫 Mail me at **vasilakigorgi@yahoo.com**

-- ⚡ Daily fun fact: **A house cat spends 70% of its time sleeping**
+- ⚡ Daily fun fact: **In the Middle Ages, peacocks and swans were sometimes served at Christmas dinners**

 <h3 align="left">Connect with me:</h3>
 <p align="left">